 When and where will the test take place?

 The BMAT is sat annually, normally on the first Wednesday in November.
-In 2012 the test was sat on Wednesday 7 November.
-Results were released to candidates by the Admissions Testing Service on Wednesday 21 November 2012.
+In 2015 the test will be sat on Wednesday 4 November.
+Results were released to candidates by the Admissions Testing Service on Wednesday 25 November 2015.

-Do be aware that candidates are required to register for the BMAT.
+Do be aware that candidates are required to register for the BMAT (see how to register).
 Candidate results will be matched using the registration number and UCAS Personal ID.
 Any UCAS application from a candidate without a BMAT registration will be deemed incomplete.